 The Hartford EAP

-EAP through The Harford provides up to three sessions for each issue you're facing.
+EAP through The Hartford provides up to three sessions for each issue you're facing.
 The EAP provides professional and confidential services to help employees and family members address a variety of personal, family, life, and work-related issues.

 Use Ability Assist Counseling Services for Emotional and Work-Life Counseling, Financial Information and Resources, Legal Support and Resources, Health and Benefits Services.